 Scotland’s capital city Edinburgh (pronounced, Edin-Brrr) is one of its most iconic destinations, and not just because of its Royal connections.
-The Gaelic city is steeped in history, the site of ancient bloody battles and it boasts of some of the country’s best-loved architecture.
+The Gaelic city is steeped in history, was the site of ancient bloody battles, and boasts of some of the country’s best-loved architecture.
 There are plenty of reasons to visit Edinburgh!
-We’ve taken a look at some of the best to let you see what you’re missing out on.

 3. Sport and Recreation

 Muirfield is the popular Edinburgh-based golf course that has hosted 16 British Open tournaments, most recently in 2013.
 It’s just as popular with visitors wanting to test their skills in the home of golf.

 Just outside Edinburgh, the Pentland Hills have the city’s only dry ski slope.
 They also boast some wonderful walking trails that let you escape the hectic inner city streets for a day in the country.

 If you’re a bit of a water-baby, the miles of idyllic beaches that surround Edinburgh are a great spot for scuba diving, sea kayaking and surfing.
 Taking your surfboard with you might be problematic, but you can always rent the gear you need.

 Starting at Edinburgh Castle, which is always fascinating for families, you can take a stroll down the iconic Royal Mile for more family-friendly attractions.
 The Real Mary King’s Close is a little tricky to find (it’s tucked away down a back alley and hidden from view).
 But when you do get there, you’ll find yourself exploring under the city in a maze of hidden tunnels.

 The Edinburgh Dungeon provides interactive entertainment and tales of adventure that might scare the socks off you.
 If you are looking for a gentler option, then head to the ever popular Edinburgh Zoo with its endless list of unique animals.